Shoulder Pain in Senior Project Managers from Desk and Client Work

 2. Orthopedic Surgeon

-• Consulted for severe cases or when surgical options like knee replacement are considered.
+• Consulted for severe arthritis or surgical planning.

 3. The Pain Relief Clinic